Student and College Financial Services

 Documentation of membership and official orders must be provided to the College prior to liability reduction.

-In the event that a refund is granted to a student in National Guard or Reserve status, documentation of membership, orders and reasons for such actions shall be in writing and retained by the College (Student and College Financial Services).
+In the event that a refund is granted to a student in National Guard or Reserve status, documentation of membership, orders and reasons for such actions shall be in writing and retained by the College (Student Accounts Office).
 Reduction of liability for military duty could adversely affect a student's current or future financial aid package.

 No money shall be refunded unless application for refund is made within one year after the end of term for which the tuition requested to be refunded was paid to State University of New York.
-Students requesting medical leave of absence should contact Student and College Financial Services for refund information.
+Students requesting medical leave of absence should contact the Student Accounts Office for refund information.
 Students receiving financial aid should always contact their financial aid advisor to determine the effect any contemplated withdrawal will have on current or future financial aid.

 A student who is given permission to cancel his/her registration shall be liable for payment of tuition in accordance with the following schedule: